-5. Health Equity Component
+4. Health Equity Component

-PCP groups with a year over year rate improvement at the 65th percentile rank or higher when compared to their peers will be awarded an additional increase in their total earned PMPM with regard to the following measures for their African American population: Well Child Visits in the First 30 Months of Life (ages 0 - 15 months only), Controlling High Blood Pressure, and Hemoglobin A1c Control for Patients with Diabetes (>9%).
+PCP providers who meet or exceed established targets will be awarded an additional increase in their total earned PMPM with regard to the following measures for their African American population: Well Child Visits in the First 30 Months of Life (ages 0 - 15 months only), Controlling High Blood Pressure, and Glycemic Status Assessment for Patients with Diabetes >9% (GSD).